 **..**** seq1 10 HP..D.IG 14 + 8.72 seq2 5 HPGADLIG 12 + 7.39 seq3 7 HP..ELIG 12 + 15.7 seq4 5 HP..ELLA 10 + 9.71

-The stars indicate the key positions of the motif, i.e. the conserved and presumably functional positions.
+The stars (which are omitted in HTML format) indicate the key positions of the motif, i.e. the conserved and presumably functional positions.
 Positions without stars hold residues that are inserted between key positions.
 No attempt is made to align inserted residues with each other: their column placement is arbitrary.
 Gaps in key positions indicate deletions.
 The plus signs indicate the strand (only meaningful when considering both strands of nucleotide sequences with the -2 option).
 The rightmost numbers are the marginal scores of each aligned segment, i.e. the amount by which the total alignment score would decrease if the segment were removed.
 The marginal scores do not in general sum to the total alignment score.

 HP DLIG E LA